mpwalsh8/wpgform/readme.txt

 Google Forms include plenty of [CSS](http://en.wikipedia.org/wiki/Cascading_Style_Sheets) hooks.
 Refer to the **CSS** section for further details on styling the form.
 There are also some CSS solutions posted to questions users have raised in the Tips and Tricks section of [this page](http://michaelwalsh.org/wordpress/wordpress-plugins/wpgform/tips-and-tricks/).

+= Why do I get a 403 error? =

+There a number of reasons to get a 403 error but by far the most common one encountered so far is due to ModSecurity being installed by your web hosting provider.
+Not all providers deploy ModSecurity but enough do that it comes up every once in a while.
+If your provider is running ModSecurity and your version of the plugin is v0.30 or lower, you will likely see odd behavior where when the form is submitted, the page is simply rendered again and the data is never actually sent to Google.
+There isn't any error message to indicate what might be wrong.

+Version 0.32 fixes this problem for *most* cases but there is still a chance that it could crop up.
+If your provider has enabled ModSecurity AND someone answers one of the questions on your form with a URL (e.g. http://www.example.com), then very likely ModSecurity will kick in an issue a 403 error.
+The plugin is now smart enough to detect when the error is issued and let you know what is wrong.
+Unfortunately there isn't currently a solution to allow URLs as responses when ModSecurity issues a 403 error.

+= No matter what I do, I always get the "Unable to retrieve Google Form.
+Please try reloading this page." error message.
+Why is this? =

+1. The most common reason for this error is from pasting the Google Form URL into the WordPress WYSIWYG Editor while in "Visual" mode.
+When you paste the URL, the Visual Editor recognizes at a link and wraps the text in the apprpriate HTML tags so the link will work.
+Visually you'll trypically see the URL in a different color than the rest of the short code text.
+If this happens, simply click anywhere in the link and use the "Break Link" icon (broken chain) on the tool bar to remove the link.
+The other alternative is to toggle to HTML mode and manually remove the HTML which is wrapped around the URL.

+1. Validate that the WordPress HTTP API is working correctly.
+If you are seeing HTTP API errors on the WordPress Dashboard or when you attempt to access the plugin repository through the Dashboard, the WordPress Google Form will likely fail too.
+It requires the WordPress HTTP API to be working.
+With some free hosting plans, ISPs disable the ability to access remote content.

 = Do you have a demo running? =
 Yes, see a demo here:  [Demo of WordPress Google Form plugin](http://michaelwalsh.org/wordpress/wordpress-plugins/wpgform/)